 The principal SDSS imaging data are taken along a series of great-circle stripes that aim to fill a contiguous area in the north Galactic cap, and along three non-contiguous stripes in the south Galactic cap.
 Each filled stripe consists of two interleaved strips because of the gaps between columns of CCDs in the imaging camera (see Gunn et al. 1998; York et al. 2000).
 Figure 1 shows the region of sky included in DR5, in imaging (top) and spectroscopy (bottom).
-In contrast to DR4, the imaging available in DR5 covers an essentially contiguous region of the north Galactic cap, with a few small patches totaling ~ 200 square degrees remaining (nearly all of this area will be included in DR6).
-The area covered by the DR5 primary imaging survey (including the southern stripes but not counting these patches) is 8000 deg2.
+In contrast to DR4, the imaging available in DR5 covers an essentially contiguous region of the north Galactic cap, with only a few small patches remaining to be observed.
+The area covered by the DR5 primary imaging survey (including the southern stripes) is 8000 deg2.
 The great circle stripes in the north overlap at the poles of the survey; 21% of this region of sky is covered more than once.
 In any region where imaging runs overlap, one run is declared primary and used for spectroscopic target selection, and other runs are declared secondary.
-DR5 includes both the primary and secondary (repeat) observations of each area and source (see $\S4.3$).
+DR5 includes both the primary and secondary (repeat) observations of each area and source (see §4.3).

 As spectroscopic observations necessarily lag the imaging, the DR5 spectroscopic area still has the gap at intermediate declinations that was present in the DR4 imaging coverage.
-The area covered by the spectroscopic survey is 5713 deg^2 .
+The area covered by the spectroscopic survey is 5713 deg2.
 The spectroscopic data include 1,048,960 spectra, arrayed on 1639 plates of 640 fibers each.
 Thirty-two fibers per plate are devoted to measurements of sky.
 Automated spectral classification yields approximately 675,000 galaxies, 90,000 quasars, and 216,000 stars.
 Nearly 99% of all spectra are of high enough quality to yield an unambiguous classification and redshift; most of the unidentified targets are either faint (r > 20) or have featureless spectra (hot stars or blazar-like AGN; see Collinge et al. 2005).
 However, in rare cases the assigned redshift is far from the true redshift, so for an object with unusual properties it is important to examine the spectra and to check for flags that can indicate data quality or classification problems.
 As described in the DR4 paper (Adelman-McCarthy et al. 2006), a number of plates have duplicate observations, usually just one but in some cases several.
 DR5 includes 62 duplicates of 53 unique main survey plates, and ten duplicates of special plates which take spectra outside the standard survey target selection.
 Some main-survey objects are also reobserved on adjacent plates to check the end-to-end reproducibility of spectroscopy.
 In total, about 2% of main-survey objects have one or more repeat spectra.